-4. TEMPORAL DYNAMICS OF OPINION SPAMMNING
+Fig1.
+Review Process 4.TEMPORAL DYNAMICS OF OPINION SPAMMING

 This paper performed thoroughly analyses on the temporal dynamics of opinion spamming.
 It used a large-set of reviews from Yelp restaurants and its filtered reviews to characterize the approach opinion spamming operate in a very industrial setting.
-Vector automobile regression could be a model want to capture the linear interdependencies multiple statistic.
-Temporal among Dynamicsmodels generalize the univariate autoregressive model by leaving over one evolving variable.
+Vector automobile regression could be a model want to capture the linear interdependencies among multiple statistic.
+Temporal Dynamicsmodels generalize univariate the autoregressive model by leaving over one evolving variable.
 Victimization time-series analyses here, it showed that there exist 3 dominant spamming policies: early, mid, and late across varied eating house.
-Our analyses showed that the deception rating time-series for every eating house had statistically vital correlations with the dynamics of truthful ratings time-series indicating that spam injection could probably be coordinated by the restaurants/spammers to counter the impact of unfavour ratings over time.
+Our analyses showed that the deception rating time-series for every eating house had statistically vital correlations with the dynamics of truthful ratings time-series indicating that spam injection could probably be coordinated by the restaurants/spammers to counter the impact of unfavorable ratings over time.
 Causative time-series analysis of deceptive like rating time-series as response with totally different covariates timeseries established the presence to 2 further trends of spam injection: buffered and reduced spamming.